LGBTQ rights in Russia: Hate crimes

-Between 2013 and 2018 the number of hate crimes against LGBTQ people tripled.
-Such crimes existed before 2013, but the level of violence increased significantly after the introduction of the discriminatory legislation.
-The increase was recorded in the following year, and it remained on a higher level throughout the decade.
-It was reported that between 2010 and 2020 there were 1056 hate crimes committed against 853 individuals, with 365 fatalities.
-The number of crimes after the "gay propaganda" law was enacted is three times higher than before (46 in 2010 compared to 138 in 2015).

-These incidents include violent attacks, murders, threats, destruction of property, robberies and others.

-After 2013 crime against gay people was found by research to have become more violent, with 67% of hate crime incidents having indications of "extreme violence".
+The Russian government does not officially record hate crimes against the LGBTQ community, perpetuating a narrative that such individuals do not exist.
+In the 2010s, hate crimes against LGBTQ people increased significantly, such as violent attacks, murders, threats, destruction of property, and robberies among others.
+It was estimated that there were a total of 1,056 hate crimes committed against 853 individuals between 2010 and 2020, with 365 fatalities.
+The number of annual crimes tripled between 2010 (46) and 2015 (138), with these levels remaining higher throughout the decade.

-Additionally, the crimes became more elaborate, there were more premeditated crimes, committed with preparation (oftentimes by a group of perpetrators with a purposeful selection of a homosexual target) - for 3 years in a row (2017, 2018, 2019) there was an increase in organized hate crimes against LGBTQ, attributed to the activity of homophobic hate groups.
-In most of the cases those hate groups used dating apps and websites in order to "hunt" homosexuals.
-Those attacks would oftentimes include physical abuse and harassment, the videos of attacks are disseminated on the Internet.
+Hate crimes increased in intensity following the passage of the propaganda law in 2013, and there was an increase in premeditated crimes (often organized by a group of perpetrators) for three years in a row between 2017 and 2019.
+In most of these cases, hate groups used dating apps and websites in order to "hunt" homosexuals.
+Those attacks would oftentimes include physical abuse and harassment, and videos of the attacks are often shared on the Internet.

-One of the most prevalent hate group - Occupy Pedophilia became very active in the aftermath of "the gay propaganda law".
-Launched by Maxim Martsinkevich, a.k.a.
+These crimes are perpetuated primarily by hate groups (sometimes with implicit support from authorities) rather than individuals, which have viewed the elimination of LGBTQ people as a means of restoring societal order.
+One of the most prevalent hate groups was Occupy Pedophilia (named in conflation of homosexuality with pedophilia) became very active in the aftermath of "the gay propaganda law".
+Launched by Maxim "Tesak" Martsinkevich, a.k.a.
 Tesak, at the peak of its activity it was present in 40 regions of Russia.
-The ideology of this hate group was described in Tesak's book Restruct (2012), where he specifically addresses homosexuality, stating that it “cannot be cured” and therefore needs to be exterminated:Restrukt [Tesak's follower] is heterosexual.
+The ideology of this hate group was described in Tesak's book Restruct (2012), where he specifically addresses homosexuality, stating that it "cannot be cured" and therefore needs to be exterminated:Restrukt [Tesak's follower] is heterosexual.
 In all his actions, he relies on the laws of nature, therefore he does not allow any tolerance for homosexuals.
 He hates them, like all other vices.
 However, this one, unlike some of the others, cannot be cured.
-There might be former smokers and former alcoholics, but there cannot be former faggotsBetween 2010 and 2020 the research identified 205 cases of hate crimes committed by various homophobic hate groups.
-Moreover, the introduction of the "gay propaganda law" had a noticeable effect on this - the number of cases grew from 2 in 2010 to 38 in 2014.
+There might be former smokers and former alcoholics, but there cannot be former faggotsBetween 2010 and 2020 the research identified 205 cases of hate crimes committed by various homophobic hate groups, which increased in number from two in 2010, to 38 in 2014.
 Many of those crimes are committed by Tesak, his followers or copycat movements.